Skip to main content

 You can find further information about the Language Centre on their website

-Permits will be granted on the following grounds only:
+Permits will be granted for the following only:

 Applications must be made by completing the College Parking Permit Application Form.

-All applications will be considered by the Senior Tutor who will only approve permits that comply with the guidelines.
-Priority will be given to applicants applying in Category 1.
+All applications will be considered.
+Priority will be given to applicants applying in categories 1 and 2.